December 28th, 2020 [UPDATED]

-Do you have a marketing department that creates social media videos and multimedia files?
-In-house marketing departments require large amounts of bandwidth.
-For example, a typical 2-4 minute video could be between 500 MBand 1 GB– depending on the quality.
+Some applications are considerably more bandwidth-consumptive than others.
+Marketing departments that create social media videos and multimedia files require large amounts of bandwidth.
+For example, a typical 2- to 4-minute video could be between 500 MB and 1 GB, depending on the quality.

-As a rule of thumb, allow 1-1.5mbps for each workstation/device.
+As a rule of thumb, allow 1-1.5mbps for each workstation or device.
 Add another 25% if personal devices are connected.
-However, every case is different, you might need less or you might need more.
-The final necessity is the need for a backup connection.
+However, every case is different, you might need less, or you might need more, depending on your business activities.

 The Need for a Disaster Recovery Plan

-Named “Most Disruptive Technology” in the 2018 Central Coast Innovation Awards, GeoLinks’ ClearFiber™ network offers business-class fixed wireless Internet with guaranteed speeds reaching up to 10 Gbps.
+Named “Most Disruptive Technology” in the 2018 Central Coast Innovation Awards, GeoLinks’ ClearFiber™ network offers business-class fixed wireless Internet with guaranteed speeds (reaching up to 10 Gbps) and unlimited bandwidth.
 Backed by a carrier-grade Service Level Agreement boasting 99.999% uptime and 24/7 in-house customer support, we’re proud to offer the most resilient and scalable fixed wireless network on the market.

-If you have any questions about how to calculate your bandwidth requirements, our service engineers will work with you to calculate the required bandwidth for your specific business needs.
-Don’t hesitate to call us at (888) 225-1571 or contact us here.
+If you have any questions about calculating your bandwidth requirements, our service engineers will work with you to calculate the required bandwidth for your specific business needs.